-Google has become the gold standard for SEO in recent decades.
+Google has become the standard for SEO because of their large share of the search market.
 And since Google basically makes all the SEO rules, we should take a look at what Google is doing with its search engine.

 Essentially, Google is trying to weed out spam and give search engine users the best content they can.
 In doing this, Google has increasingly improved and changed their filtering systems to look for quality, non-spam content.

-Essentially, their whole game revolves around whether a site has quality content, working and non-deceptive links, and what kind of traffic is flowing through that site.
+Essentially, their whole game revolves around whether a site has quality content, natural linking relationships with other websites, and what kind of traffic is flowing through that site.

 Of course, Google looks at much more than those three things.
 But your main focus should be quality content with quality links to other quality content on the web.
 That is how you optimize your site for organic traffic.

 If you haven’t already been building up your site with great content, you certainly are going to start once you begin an organic traffic campaign.

 If the goal is higher ranking in search engine pages, then your ultimate goal will be quality that keeps people on your site once they’ve clicked.